dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/coffee-lake.md

 The `Board Serial` part gets copied to Generic -> MLB.

-The `SmUUID` part gets copied toto Generic -> SystemUUID.
+The `SmUUID` part gets copied to Generic -> SystemUUID.

 We set Generic -> ROM to either an Apple ROM (dumped from a real Mac), your NIC MAC address, or any random MAC address (could be just 6 random bytes, for this guide we'll use `11223300 0000`.
 After install follow the [Fixing iServices](/post-install/iservices.md) page on how to find your real MAC Address)